razshare/catpaw/docs/Container.md

 Container::provide(HttpClient::class, static fn () => HttpClientBuilder::buildDefault());
 ```

-You can also provide your dependency as a singleton, all you have to do is pass in the object directly.
+You can provide a dependency as a singleton

 ```php
 <?php